BuildOnViction/docs/docs/wp-and-research/privacy.md

 to recognize which one belongs to him.
 `Bob` uses his private view key to decode the encrypted transaction amount.
 A proof-of-concept code for the privacy contract can be found [here](https://github.com/phamvancam2104/privacy-contracts).

+Due to the math complexity of RingCT and Bulletproofs, we omit the construction algorithms for those proofs here and will detail them in TomoChain's tech blog.

 ## Private token standard
 TomoP is designed to support private tokens issued on TomoChain.